Denis Loubet

 Denis Loubet is an artist who has worked on several pen-and-paper role-playing games and video games, including the MMORPG Ashen Empires.

 Career

-Loubet designed a set of miniatures called Cardboard Heroes (1980), a set of full-color cardboard figures for use in fantasy roleplaying games, published by Steve Jackson Games.
-Several more Cardboard Heroes sets were produced by Loubet, Jennell Jaquays, and Jeff Dee.
-Richard Garriott commissioned Loubet to paint the cover of Garriott's game Ultima I (1980), and Loubet painted many other covers for Garriott's games thereafter.
+Loubet designed a set of miniatures called Cardboard Heroes (1980), featuring full-color cardboard figures intended for use with fantasy roleplaying games, published by Steve Jackson Games.
+Loubet, Jennell Jaquays, and Jeff Dee produced several more Cardboard Heroes sets.
+Richard Garriott commissioned Loubet to paint the cover of Ultima I (1980), and Loubet painted many other covers for games by Garriott thereafter.

 Atheism

 Loubet is an active member of the Atheist Community of Austin and has appeared regularly on the live internet radio show The Non-Prophets.

 Works

 Origin Systems

 Cover art, documentation illustrations, tile graphics, 3D sprite and model animations, 3D cinematic animations, etc.